-Relocating a building within Masterton District requires both a building and resource consent.
-The relocation of a dwellinghouse or other principal building requires from the Council a Resource Consent for a controlled activity and a Building Consent for the new foundations and any additions or alterations to the original building.
+The relocation of a dwellinghouse or other principal building requires a resource consent for a controlled activity and a building consent for the new foundations and any additions or alterations to the original building.

 The following information must accompany the application form: